 Red Hat / White Hat – The two classical dungeon hobo trades.
-Red Hats are more exploratory and combat-oriented, while White Hats are more about and offer more specialized skillsets.
+Red Hats are more combat-oriented, while White Hats offer more specialized, non-combat skillsets.
 Well-off hobos will often carry their tools in a wooden box of the appropriate color, as further advertisement.

 Red Stamp – A sign indicating that the hobo is permitted by local authority to certain jobs that will kill men.

 Roughers – Cannibals, mutants, etc.